 If you have more time, I highly recommend taking a boat trip to Marken, another fishing town described below, in more detail.
 A boat trip over the IJsselmeer will let you experience how it is to be on the water, which is very much a Dutch thing.

 Marken is a beautiful picturesque Dutch village located on an island, but it can be reached by car via an embankment.
 However, taking the boat from Volendam to Marken is more fun.
 Marken is also less crowded than Volendam, which makes the atmosphere in Marken more authentic than in Volendam.

-Marken is best known for its beautiful green wooden houses that are a familiar sight in many tourist brochures about the Netherlands.
-There are plenty of bars and restaurants around the harbor with fantastic views over the water towards Monnickendam.
+Marken is best known for its beautiful green wooden houses that are familiar in many tourist brochures about the Netherlands.
+In addition, there are plenty of bars and restaurants around the harbor with fantastic views over the water towards Monnickendam.

 I recommend you stroll around the village to admire the green wooden houses.
 You will not need more than an hour to see the entire town.
 It will probably be one of the highlights of your visit to The Netherlands.

-Tip: Visit the wooden shoe factory in Marken and discover why the Dutch loved their wooden shoes or get a pair of them yourself.
+Tip: Visit the wooden shoe factory in Marken, discover why the Dutch loved their wooden shoes, or get a pair of them yourself.